weijiexi/UI-UX-Design/GraphicDesign/ProportionalSystems/Readme.md

 Proportion is the comparative size relationships of parts to one another and to the whole.
 Elements or parts are compared to the whole in terms of magnitude, measure, and/or quantity.

+For designers, it is an aesthetic arrangement—a harmonious or agreeable relationship of parts or elements within a whole.
+Considered proportions are one main key to creating pleasing form.

+In design, harmony is agreement within a composition, where elements are constructed, arranged, and function in relation to one another to a congruent effect.
+Art critic John

+Ruskin said, “In all perfectly beautiful objects there is found the opposition of one part to another and a reciprocal balance.”
+Although Ruskin’s view bestows value on aesthetics and beauty, a designer can deliberately play with expected proportion in a composition with the goal of creating graphic impact that is not even remotely about beauty, yet still establish a balanced reciprocity among the graphic elements.
 - ### Fibonacci Numbers
 - ### The Golden Ratio
 - ### Rule of Thirds